JCMais/node-libcurl/README.md

 ## Getting Help

-If your question is directly related to the addon or their usage, post a question on `stack-overflow` and use the `node-libcurl` tag.
+If your question is directly related to the addon or their usage, you can get help the following ways:
+- Post a question on `stack-overflow` and use the `node-libcurl` tag.
+- [Join our Discord server](https://discord.gg/3vacxRY) and send your question there.

 ## Contributing